 Starts and finishes in Alice Springs.

 The walking at Uluru is flat and easy.
 Most of the other walking has moderate gradients, although many tracks are rough and rocky underfoot.
 The longest day has 16km of walking.
 This trip operates with two guides so we can offer easier and harder walk options along the way.

 For more detailed information including daily walk distances and times please download our Fact Sheet below.

 There are less accommodation choices in the Red Centre than in more populated locations in Australia.
 We’ve chosen a range of accommodations that reflect the special character of the outback – not simply sterile resort properties.

 Each is special and each is different.
 Some are so remote that they have to generate their own electricity and supply their own water.

 All rooms have ensuite bathrooms and most rooms are motel style.

+This is an all inclusive walking holiday.
 Two guides, all transport from Alice Springs, 6 nights accommodation, 6 breakfasts, 4 lunches, 6 dinners, champagne sunset viewing, entry to Alice Springs Desert Park, nocturnal tour at the Desert Park, National Park fees, insulated lunch bag, maps & map case & info pack.